plone/plone.restapi/docs/source/contextnavigation.md

 ---
+myst:
   html_meta:
     "description": "The @contextnavigation endpoint uses the same semantics as the classic Plone navigation portlet.
 Instead of storing the portlet configuration in a portlet assignment storage, you can pass these as parameters to the service or expand the component."
     "property=og:description": "The @contextnavigation endpoint uses the same semantics as the classic Plone navigation portlet.
 Instead of storing the portlet configuration in a portlet assignment storage, you can pass these as parameters to the service or expand the component."
     "property=og:title": "Context Navigation"
     "keywords": "Plone, plone.restapi, REST, API, Context, Navigation"
 ---

 (contextnavigation)=